-Water retention occurs when excess fluids build up inside the body.
+Water retention occurs when excess fluids build up inside your body.

 There are several reasons why it happens, many of which are not serious.